The name of the Society shall be ‘The Malvern Family History Society’

 The members of the Executive Committee and other members authorised to assist the Committee, shall each be indemnified by the Society against any liability claims or demands arising from any action done in good faith by them on behalf of the Society or its members, in the administration of the Society.

-Note: It was proposed that this Constitution be accepted by the Society at the 11th AGM of the Society on the 5th July 2006.
+Note: This Constitution was last amended and accepted at the 26th AGM of the Society on 7 July 2021.